 You can now instrument your servers and other backend systems to send events to Urban Airship in order to send automated messages using custom event triggers.

-See our Automation Composer and API documentation on custom event triggers.
+See our UI and API documentation on custom event triggers.

 Use Cases Server-side custom events enable a number of new automated messaging options, tying in user lifecyle events from outside of your app.